denis-onder/url-shortener/README.md

 ### Setup:

-1. Create a `.env` file in the root directory of the project, based off of the `example.env` file.
-2. Run `npm install`.
+1. Run `npm install`.
-3. Run `npm start` or `npm run dev`, depending if you want Nodemon to run the application or not.
+2. Run `npm start` or `npm run dev`, depending if you want Nodemon to run the application or not.